colinpaicemq/TCPIPMonitor/Port.md

 : Number of times segments have been retransmitted.

 CongestionWnd
-: Congestion window size
+: Congestion window size - how much data can be in flight.
+Big is good.

 RoundTripTime
 : The amount of time that has elapsed, in millisecondsd, from when the last TCP segment was transmitted by the TCP stack until the ACK was received.

 RoundTripVar
 : Round trip time variance.
+Small is good

 SndBufSize
 :Send buffer size.